 The nearby hamlet of Freestone is home to the world-class Osmosis Day Spa Sanctuary.
 This is more than a place to get the spa treatment of your choice—it’s a Zen retreat designed to reinvigorate your entire being.
 Share a Cedar Enzyme Bath, where you and your partner will spend 90 minutes immersed in the intense enzymatic activity and healing warmth of naturally fermenting cedar fiber.
-After experiencing this centuries-old Japanese tradition, many guests enjoy a 75-minutes massage or—our personal favorite—an organic aromatherapy facial with Heather Gibson.
+After experiencing this centuries-old Japanese tradition, many guests enjoy a 75-minutes massage or—our personal favorite—an organic aromatherapy facial.
 Before you finish your visit, find a moment to rest in the spa’s peaceful meditation garden.

 After you’ve spent a few hours at Osmosis and are heading back to your car, you may notice that your mouth is watering and that people are gathered across the street at the local bakery.
 Take our advice and join the crowd!
 The aroma of fresh-baked bread from the Wild Flour Bakery is an irresistible feature of Freestone every Friday morning through Monday evening.
 Owner/Baker Jed Wallach is often found baking rustic delicacies in his wood-fired brick oven.
 We recommend the cheese fougasse for an out of body experience.
 But be warned, many of our favorite baked goods—especially the amazing rye bread—sells out before noon.